 The Kemin Pathogen Control Team is here to provide you with the tools needed to lower and control your facility’s pathogen load.
 By providing around-the-clock customer support, our program approach supplies the people and resources needed to help you prepare for the future.

-It is well established that feed and feed ingredients are possible transmission route for pathogens.
+It is well established that feed and feed ingredients are possible transmission routes for pathogens.
 With many producers evaluating the risk of internationally-sourced ingredients and feed contamination, chemical mitigants are being considered as part of a comprehensive biosecurity program – with formaldehyde and medium chain fatty acids being amongst them.
 Numerous discussions and ongoing research are focusing on certain product categories.
 But, which product form – liquid or dry – offers better efficacy against pathogens in feed?

 Multiple studies have been completed showing the benefit of medium chain fatty acid (MCFA) inclusion in nursery pig diets.
 A 42d study was completed to evaluate a proprietary C8:C10 MCFA blend (MCFA blend) on nursery pig performance.
 Pigs fed MCFA blend had improved body weight, average daily gain, average daily feed intake and feed conversion over the 42-day duration of the study.